 top of page

-Since my early days as a journalist, I have gravitated to stories of darkness.
-I recently launched my own podcast series, Three Million Acres (Audible Original).
+I was also lead producer for the first season of Death of an Artist (Sony/Pushkin Industries), about the tragic death of artist Ana Mendieta and the subsequent murder trial of her famous husband, Carl Andre.
+The show garnered more than a million downloads, made numerous "best of" lists, and was nominated for two Ambies.
+Also in 2022, I produced and hosted Three Million Acres (Audible Original).
 It is both the story of the hunt for my father, who went missing in 2006, and my own exploration of what it means to be a family.
-I was also a producer for The Line (Apple Original/Jigsaw Productions), a podcast series about the biggest war crimes trial in a generation, which won a 2022 duPont-Columbia Award honoring the best in journalism.
+I was a producer for The Line (Apple Original/Jigsaw Productions), a podcast series about the biggest war crimes trial in a generation, which won a duPont-Columbia Award honoring the best in journalism.

 Home: Welcome